- Explore the cobblestone streets through Bogotá's La Candelaria neighborhood

 - Check out the local music scene with live bands and street festivals.

-Furthering this experience, you will have the opportunity stay overnight at a local coffee farm (finca in Spanish) and learn every step of the coffee production process, not to mention frequent tastings!
+Furthering this experience, you will have the opportunity to stay overnight at a local coffee farm (finca in Spanish) and learn every step of the coffee production process, not to mention frequent tastings!

-Day 4: Hiking in Valle de Cocora
+Day 4: Hike in Valle de Cocora

 When you arrive, there are two possible routes, so it depends on how much time you have and how much hiking you want to do.
-For those that want more exercise and adventure, there's a 5-6 hour loop which takes you through the forest, over wooden suspension bridges and along steep hiking tracks.
+For those that want more exercise and adventure, there's a 5-6 hour loop that takes you through the forest, over wooden suspension bridges, and along steep hiking tracks.
 It's from this vantage point you will find the best views.
 For those with less time, you can experience the Valle de Cocora by heading straight for the trees for a 1-2 hour hike.
 Either way, you'll capture some amazing photos.

-Day 5: Tour of Salento & coffee farms
+Day 5: Tour Salento & Coffee Farms

 This morning take an in-depth walking tour of the quaint colonial streets of Salento.
-Founded in 1850, the town is a shining example of the typical guadua-bamboo influenced architecture with brightly colored facades and is even more beautiful in the presence of the surrounding Andean views and the wax palm-filled Cocora Valley.
+Founded in 1850, the town is a shining example of the typical guadua-bamboo-influenced architecture with brightly colored facades and is even more beautiful in the presence of the surrounding Andean views and the wax palm-filled Cocora Valley.
 Coffee and trout fishing are big industries in Salento and the surrounding region.

-In the afternoon, take a driving tour of the Coffee Triangle stopping at fincas along the way.
+In the afternoon, take a driving tour of the Coffee Triangle, stopping at fincas along the way.

 Despite its dangerous past, Medellín today is quite charming with its beautiful mountain setting, friendly locals, and vibrant culture.
 Most of the city's tourism is centered around Parque Lleras in the heart of the trendy El Poblado district, where the best dining, nightlife, and hotel options are within easy reach.
 You can take a ride on the city's gondola (Metrocable) to see the view or walk around the various parks, plazas, and museums.
-Either way, enjoy the weather – due to a high elevation near the equator, the city has year-round spring temperatures.
+Either way, enjoy the weather—due to a high elevation near the equator, the city has year-round spring temperatures.

-Day 7: Medellín City Tour & Metrocable rides
+Day 7: Medellín City Tour & Metrocable Rides

 This guided tour starts with breakfast and takes you through one of Colombia's most successful urban development projects.
-Named the World's Most Innovative City in 2013, the city has undergone a massive transformation through a number of social and infrastructure victories aimed to include, empower and revitalize some of Medellín's worst areas.
+Named the World's Most Innovative City in 2013, the city has undergone a massive transformation through a number of social and infrastructure victories aimed to include, empower, and revitalize some of Medellín's worst areas.

-You'll take a ride on the Metrocable, the city's iconic gondola car system (great views!) towards remote neighborhoods on the valley side.
-You'll also visit entire areas that have been redeveloped allowing the 'Paisas' (people from Medellín and Antioquia – the department of which Medellín is the capital) to enjoy their city once more.
+You'll take a ride on the Metrocable, the city's iconic gondola car system (great views!), towards remote neighborhoods on the valley side.
+You'll also visit entire areas that have been redeveloped, allowing the Paisas (people from Medellín and Antioquia—the department of which Medellín is the capital) to enjoy their city once more.